koppi/alsa-midi-latency-test/README.md

  $ sudo make install
 ```

-Or build and install an Ubuntu / Debian package:
+Or build an Ubuntu / Debian package:

 ```
  $ debuild